 You must file your internal Grievance or Appeal within 180 days of the date on our notice of the initial Adverse Benefit Determination, or that initial Determination will become final.
-Please advise us of any additional information that you want considered in the review process.
-If you are seeing an Out-of-Network Provider, you should contact the provider's office and arrange for the necessary records to be forwarded to Providence Health Plan for the review process.
+The 180-day timeframe applies to both Standard and Expedited appeals.
+Please provide us any additional information that you want us to consider during our review process.
+If you are seeing an Out-of-Network Provider, you should contact the provider's office and arrange for the necessary records to be forwarded to Providence Health Plan.
 Your Grievance or Appeal will be reviewed by Providence Health Plan staff not involved in the initial determination.
 You may present your case in writing.
 Once a final determination is made, you will be sent a written explanation of the decision.